Suicidal and need help now?

 In our experience, not being in touch with our emotions, or feeling too much, drives suicidal thoughts, plans and intentions to act on them.
 It’s not necessarily the problems themselves that people are trying to escape from when they consider suicide, but the way they are feeling or the absence of feelings.
 If you find yourself fighting or wanting to escape your feelings, you’re going to experience problems.
 Similarly, if you’ve shut your feelings down or learnt to shut them out, you’re going to experience problems.

-When emotions become too intense
+When emotions become painful

-For many people crises are accompanied with intense emotional responses.
+For many people suicidal crises are accompanied with intense emotional responses.
 These feelings can persist and become more intense as we struggle to resolve them.
 Constantly doing battle with powerful emotions can lead to psychological problems and escalating emotional distress and pain.
 If things reach this point, your emotions become part of the problem and the difficulties managing leads to emotions being seen as a threat.
 This leads to more anxiety and fear.

 If you’re struggling with strong, intense and unabating emotions, it’s time to start focusing on turning down the volume on them.
 Too much emotion impairs our mind’s capacity to function effectively, making it less likely that we’ll work through our problems.
 Emotions are designed to guide us, not harm us, and too much emotion will send us down the wrong path – we are more likely to react on impulse, make mistakes, and do things we might later regret.